 Set 2: Assertive Words not to use in an Essay

-We don’t completely, unequivocally, unrefutably know anything.
+We don’t completely, unequivocally, and unrefutably know anything.
 Therefore, nothing is ever ‘confirmed’.

 Even the ‘Theory’ of gravity is just a theory – and indeed, it’s changed and been updated many, many times since Isaac Newton got hit on the head by that apple.